Founder, On-Belay Medical

 Today, with our surgeon customers, On-Belay supports homeless projects, food banks, medical ministries, disease research, international orphanages, education, nutrition, clean water, and medical care around the world, etc… (Learn more about the non-profit partnership and the charities served.)

-On-Belay considers the non-profits we support and international medical missions as our “shareholders” and giving as our KPI, Key Performance Indicator.
+On-Belay considers the non-profits we support and international medical missions as our “shareholders” and giving as our most important Key Performance Indicator (KPI).

 Surgeons often tell us they get more satisfaction working with us than they ever imagined.
 We have created a better way and surgeons are telling their colleagues.
 (Read surgeon testimonials.)